KujoJotaro-21/synth/README.md

 ---

-## Limitations & Honesty

-- The code is rough, with many features incomplete or commented out.
-- There is little error handling and no GUI.
 - Functionality is focused on note and waveform generation, not complete song structures.
 - Changing sample rate, bit depth, or more advanced synthesis features may require manual code edits.